How to Rent-to-Own a Home With Bad Credit

 How to qualify for rent-to-own with bad credit

-Traditional home purchases may require a high credit score, but rent-to-own home programs may have more flexible credit requirements.
-Credit score is just one factor in the approval process, with other criteria to consider.
+While traditional home purchases often require high credit scores, rent-to-own programs can be more accommodating with credit requirements.
+However, credit score is just part of the approval process, and other factors are also considered.

 "These criteria include having a steady income stream and a history of responsible payment on debts," says John McConnell, a nationally recognized Credit Expert and Specialist in Personal Finance.